Which is the Best SD Card for Your DSLR Camera?

 - Lexar 32GB Platinum II UHS-I 300x SDHC Memory Card (Class 10)

 If increase your budget by about $10 you can opt for an even higher capacity SDXC card.
 The SanDisk Extreme PRO 64GB SDXC Flash Memory Card with up to 95MB/s gives you 64 Gigs of storage, enough to last you through a week-long trip.
+Or if you shoot lots of videos you may want to consider the 126GB version.

 Wanderlust at heart and a shutterbug who loves to document his travels via his lenses; his two passions compliment each other perfectly.